reinierdevalk/abtab/README.md

     $ which java

 #### Windows, other cases
-If Java is installed through another package manager, or manually, its installation path can vary.
+If Java is installed through another package manager or manually, its installation path can vary.
 A common Java installation path is `C:/Program Files/Java/jdk-<version>/bin/`.
 To locate the installation path, run

     $ which java

 If this does not work, or the executable is not symlinked, you can check the typical installation path as mentioned above, or you can use the `find` or `locate` commands.

-### 3. `PATH`
+### 4. `PATH`
 To ensure that Java is available in the CLI, confirm that the installation path is on the system `PATH` by running

     $ echo $PATH

-### 4. Verifying installation
-To verify that Java is now installed correctly, see [Java](#java).
+**Verify that Java is now installed correctly by repeating Step 1 above.**

-    $ java -version

 ## Adding an installation path to the system `PATH`